The Virtual Currency Regulation Review: Denmark

 Introduction to the legal and regulatory framework

 The Danish financial sector is regulated under numerous acts.
-Banks, investment firms, management companies, insurance companies, pension funds and mortgage credit institutions are mainly regulated by the Danish Financial Business Act (FBA).
+Banks, investment firms, management companies, insurance companies, pension funds and mortgage credit institutions are mainly regulated by the Danish Financial Business Act (FBA) and the Danish Investment Firms and Services Act (IFSA).
 Furthermore, the following, inter alia, all have their own separate regulations: alternative investment fund managers, investment advisers, payment service providers, issuers of electronic money and consumer credit businesses.

 The Danish Financial Supervisory Authority (FSA) is the main supervisory authority in Denmark, although Nationalbanken, the national bank, also has an oversight role.